"Explore the natural beauty of the Tennessee Valley in a pastoral farm setting surrounded by the beauty & grace of llamas."

 The llama farm’s summer day camp is open to children ages 9 through 13 years old.
 The two camp sessions are:

 You can find more information about the camp at www.ArtDayCamp.com

-The price includes supplies for most of the classes.
-Stained glass classes will be more due to the cost of the glass & materials.
-Reservations for art classes need to be made before or the day of check-in so Ms. Carolyn can prepare for classes.
+The price includes supplies for the class.
+Reservations for art classes need to be made on or before the day of check-in so Ms. Carolyn can prepare for classes.